OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

 The Cloudlet case has plenty of room for these extra parts.

-Lastly, I needed a network switch to connect the Pi devices to, but I had a spare 8-port, so I didn't need to buy another.
+Lastly, I needed a network switch to connect the Pi devices to, but I had a spare 8-port, so I didn’t need to buy another.
 The Raspberry Pi 4 comes with a wireless adapter built-in, so you could utilize that as well.

 ## Creating the cluster